-If you are looking for a cost-effective and rewarding way to jump-start the psychosocial recovery of your severely mentally-ill clients, then Cognitive Enhancement Therapy (CET) could be the answer.
-Our new CET Manual is a well tested, comprehensive, step-by-step, user friendly tool that will help your clients acquire the skills needed to advance social cognitive and neurocognitive functioning.
-Using a small group approach, CET uniquely integrates neurocognitive training with social cognitive group sessions.
-A reading of the new Manual and an initial application of the exercises should leave you convinced about the opportunity for real client change, and confident that you can indeed apply this cutting edge, empirically tested cognitive rehabilitation approach.
-You can do this with little or no hands-on training.
+If you are looking for a cost effective and rewarding way to jump-start the psychosocial recovery of your clients living with severe mental illness, then Cognitive Enhancement Therapy (CET) could be the answer.
+Our CET Manual is a well tested, comprehensive, step-by-step, user friendly guide that will help your clients acquire the skills needed to advance social cognitive and neurocognitive functioning.
+Using a small group approach, CET uniquely integrates computer-assisted neurocognitive training with social cognitive group sessions.
+A reading of the CET Manual and review of the exercises should leave you convinced about the opportunity for real client change, and confident that you can indeed apply this cutting edge, empirically tested cognitive rehabilitation approach.

-What Is CET?CET is a performance based, comprehensive, developmental approach to the rehabilitation of social cognitive and neurocognitive deficits.
+CET is a performance based, comprehensive, developmental approach to the rehabilitation of social cognitive and neurocognitive deficits.
+CET is designed as a recovery phase intervention for persons with schizophrenia or schizoaffective disorder who are symptomatically stable, but who nonetheless remain socially and vocationally disabled.
+Patients need to be outpatients stabilized on medication, have an IQ of at least 80, and not be abusing drugs and alcohol.
 Participants work at recovery through structured group and computer exercises.
-CET is designed as a recovery phase intervention for symptomatically stable persons with severe mental illness, who nonetheless remain socially and vocationally disabled.
-CET is the culmination of more than 30 years of clinical experience and research in schizophrenia treatment.
+CET is the culmination of more than 30 years of clinical experience and research in schizophrenia treatment development by the psychosocial treatment pioneer and University of Pittsburgh Department of Psychiatry Professor Emeritus, Gerard E. Hogarty, M.S.W.
 Overall, CET attempts to increase mental stamina, active information processing, and the spontaneous negotiation of unrehearsed social challenges.
 It does so with a focus on enhancing perspective taking, social context appraisal, and other components of social cognition.

-Does It Work?CET has been shown to have remarkable and enduring effects in a two year randomized study of 121 persons with schizophrenia or schizoaffective disorder treated with either CET or Enriched Supportive Therapy (EST).
-Once CET subjects completed the social cognitive groups, highly significant effects were observed for CET on five composite measures (Neurocognition, Processing Speed, Cognitive Style, Social Cognition, and Social Adjustment) at two years.
+CET has been shown to have remarkable and enduring effects in a two year randomized study of 121 persons with schizophrenia or schizoaffective disorder treated with either CET or Enriched Supportive Therapy (EST).
+Once CET participants completed the social cognitive groups, highly significant effects were observed for CET on five composite measures (Neurocognition, Processing Speed, Cognitive Style, Social Cognition, and Social Adjustment) at two years.
 See Figure 1 (Hogarty et al. Archives of General Psychiatry, 2004;61:866-876.
 Reprinted with permission).

-Effect Sizes of CET vs. EST
+Comparative Benefits of CET vs. EST – Study 1

-Is CET Cost Effective?CET is cost effective because it relies upon a group approach.
+CET is cost effective because it relies upon a group approach.
 Most treatment facilities already have computers.
-The only additional startup cost is for the neurocognitive computer software (available from independent vendors listed in the manual), the Manual and a CD-ROM used for participant handouts.
-In facilities where CET has been used, third-party reimbursements have exceeded costs.
+The only additional start-up cost is for the neurocognitive computer software (available from independent vendors listed here), the CET Manual, which provides essential session by session instructions for providers, and the supplemental CET CD-ROM, which contains participant handouts and other implementation materials.